Nolonar/FocusTest/README.md

 ## Requirements
 - .NET Core Desktop Runtime 3.1 or later ([64 bit][5] | [32 bit][6])
+- Windows (only Windows 10 tested).
+FocusTest uses Windows APIs to detect change in focus and retrieve the PID (Process ID) associated to the window that received focus.

 ## How to use
 1. Launch FocusTest